TheIoTLearningInitiative/IntelEdison/documentation/BlueTooth.md

 --

-i know this need a lil' bit further explanation. just dropped here so i won't forget
+I know this need a lil' bit further explanation. just dropped here so i won't forget

 also what is going to be added is  how to  programmatically do the device discovering, pairing  and SPP using c and python